hashmi7238/HR_Analytics_Report_using_PowerBI/README.md

 # HR_Analytics_Report_using_PowerBI
 OBJECTIVE:
 -----------
-Help and organization to improve employee performance and imrove employee retention(reduce attrition) by creating HR Analytics Dashboard.
+Help an organization to improve employee performance and imrove employee retention(reduce attrition) by creating HR Analytics Dashboard.

 Content:
 ---------